 - a.
-Persons with any ONE of the following English Language qualifications: - (i) Grade 1- CXC English A - (ii) Grade A-GCE O Level English Language - (iii) Grade A-GCE A/O Level General Paper - (iv) Grades 1 & 2- CAPE Communication Studies - $(v) \ \ \mbox{Grade B+ or above College English Skills I or II- College of Bahamas}$ - (vi) Grade B+ or above Advanced Communication or Business Communication UTech - (vii) Grade B+ or above Freshman Composition I or II Northern Caribbean University - (viii)Grade B+ or above in a college English course from an approved University. - b.
+Persons with any ONE of the following English Language qualifications: - (i) Grade 1- CXC English A - (ii) Grade A-GCE O Level English Language - (iii) Grade A-GCE A/O Level General Paper - (iv) Grades 1 & 2- CAPE Communication Studies - (v) Grade B+ or above College English Skills I or II- University of Bahamas (formerly College of Bahamas) - (vi) Grade B+ or above Advanced Communication or Business Communication UTech - (vii) Grade B+ or above Freshman Composition I or II Northern Caribbean University - (viii)Grade B or above in a college English course from an approved University. - b.
 Persons who are already holders of an undergraduate degree from the UWI or from an approved university, and persons with a Grade B+ or above in a college English course from an approved University.

 - c.
 Persons holding a UWI Certificate in Advanced Nursing Education and Administration OR a UWI Licentiate of Theology. - d.
 Persons holding a UWI Diploma in Media and Communications who have passed the course "Media and Language" (COMM5201). - e.
-Persons who passed the 2006 2010 UWI Mona English Language Proficiency Test. - f.
-Persons who successfully completed any ONE of the following UWI English Language courses within the last five years (i.e. 2006 onwards): UC010; UC10A; UC10B; UC10C; UC10D; UC10L; UC10H; UC120; FOUN1001 (FD10A); FOUN1002 (FD10B); COMS1001 (CM10A); COMS1002 (CM10B); FOUN1003 (FD10C); FOUN1008 (FD10H). - g.
+Persons who passed the UWI Mona ELPT in 2013 onward (since results are valid for a period of five (5) years). - Persons who successfully completed any ONE of the following UWI English Language courses within the last six years (i.e. 2007 onwards): UC010; UC10A; UC10B; UC10C; UC10D; UC10L; UC10H; UC120; FOUN1001 (FD10A); FOUN1002 (FD10B); COMS1001 (CM10A); COMS1002 (CM10B); FOUN1003 (FD10C); FOUN1008 (FD10H); FOUN1003. - g.
 Nationals of non-contributing Caribbean Territories and the Turks and Caicos Islands.
 These persons are required to sit a diagnostic test at Mona upon acceptance to the University of the West Indies, Mona campus.
-UWI contributing countries: Anguilla, Antigua & Barbuda, the Bahamas, Barbados, Belize, British Virgin Islands, Cayman Islands, Dominica, Grenada, Jamaica, St. Kitts and Nevis, Montserrat, St. Lucia, St. Vincent & the Grenadines, Trinidad & Tobago.
+The UWI contributing countries are Anguilla, Antigua & Barbuda, the Bahamas, Barbados, Belize, British Virgin Islands, Cayman Islands, Dominica, Grenada, Jamaica, St. Kitts and Nevis, Montserrat, St. Lucia, St. Vincent & the Grenadines, Trinidad & Tobago.